rohansingh42/788m_demo/Readme.md

-# CMSC 788M Demo files for Lec 12
+# Demo files for my lecture for course CMSC 788M Lec 12
 Contains MATLAB code for simulation of control algorithms from follwing papers

 - Foehn, P. and Scaramuzza, D., 2018, May.
 Onboard state dependent lqr for agile quadrotors.
 In 2018 IEEE International Conference on Robotics and Automation (ICRA) (pp. 6566-6572).
 IEEE.